firmai/firmai/README.md

 - 🦌 GitAwards [top 100](http://git-awards.com/users?language=jupyter_notebook) for Jupyter Notebooks

-Currently:
+Currently working as a machine learning associate on:
- - Working with multinational investment banks, the office of national statistics, and various financial market authorities.
+ - Synthetic data generation, asset management, and agent-based simulators, customer vulnerability, fraud detection, and network generation; with
- - Machine learning projects on customer vulnerability, fraud detection, network generation, synthetic data generation, asset management, and agent-based simulators.
+ - Multinational investment banks, the office of national statistics, and various financial market authorities.

 <!--- - 👁️ Advisor at ... --->